opendaylight/docs/docs/developer-guides/distribution-test-features.rst

 so the feature repository which defines them is not enabled by default.

-The content of these features is determined by upstream OpenDaylight contributions, with Integration/Test providing insight on observed compatibuility relations.
+The content of these features is determined by upstream OpenDaylight contributions, with Integration/Test providing insight on observed compatibility relations.
 Integration/Distribution team is focused only on making sure the build process is reliable.

 Feature repositories